MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-13-orckestra.md

 ## Looking Ahead: MicroServices & Containers

 Part of the hacking team spent some time looking at how to improve the value stream more dramatically by rethinking the whole release process.
-As this will be a long lasting project, we only touched the surface during this Hackfest.
+This project will run for an extended period of time and we only touched the surface during this Hackfest.

-As we saw during the Value Stream Mapping, in the current state of things, everything is part of single huge value stream.
-Ideally this stream should be split into several (at least two) smaller ones:
+As of today, the application is build following a single massive value stream.
+Ideally, in the future, this stream should be split into several (at least two) smaller ones:

 * A value stream for the platform (OCC): any non-breaking update to the core system should be releasable very easily and on it's own.
 * Another one for delivering the custom features of each client.

 The monolithic nature of the platform prevents it from being released often.
-Since there is no isolation between components, the QA team has to test every component for each release, since even a small change could have an impact anywhere.
+Since there is no isolation between the components, the QA team has to test every component for each release, since even a small change could have an impact anywhere.
-Consequently, a first (long) step might to extract one component after the other from the monolith.
-This is easier said than done, but the whole team was convinced the long term return on investment outweighs the upfront refactoring cost.
+Consequently, a first (long) step might be to extract one component after the other from the monolith.
+This is easier said than done, but the whole team was convinced that the long term return on investment outweighs the upfront refactoring cost.

 In the future, each component could be shipped separately (meaning each one would have an associated value stream).
 Microservices are a great way to enforce the  [small batch size principle](http://www.scaledagileframework.com/visualize-and-limit-wip-reduce-batch-sizes-and-manage-queue-lengths/).